swcarpentry/DEPRECATED-bc/gloss.md

 See also: [fork](#repository-fork).

 **<a name="code-review">code review</a>**:
-a systematic peer review of a piece of software, or of changes to a piece of software.
+A systematic peer review of a piece of software, or of changes to a piece of software.
 Peer review is often conducted on [pull requests](#pull-request) before they are [merged](#repository-merge) into a [repository](#repository).